Your home isn’t just a source of pride or a place where you can relax after a long day — it’s also an investment in your family’s future.

 Instead of falling victim to tiling mistakes, consider going with a traditional white tile floor, and buy a rug with the style you’re going for, he recommends.
 If you don’t want to spend a fortune on a professional to replace the flooring, consider doing this home renovation yourself.

-An impressive 54 percent of homebuyers are willing to pay more for a home with hardwood floors, according to USA Today, citing National Association of Realtors data.
+In an interview with Realtor.com, home remodeling expert Alex Biyevetskiy said that new hardwood floors can increase the sale price of a home by up to 2.5%.
 Compared to hardwood and laminate floors, carpet can quickly show signs of damage.
 Plus, colors and textures are highly based on personal preference, and any overly personal touches can decrease a home’s value.

 The kitchen is often seen as the heart of a home, and it’s a project many homeowners save up for.
 The resale value of a major, high-end kitchen remodel is actually less than what you’ll invest in it, however.
-In 2018, the national average for a major kitchen remodel was $62,158, but the resale value was only $40,560, according to the site Remodeling.
+In 2022, the national average for a major kitchen remodel was $70,000, but the resale value is $34,500 to $41,400, according to the site USA Cabinet Store.

 To avoid kitchen renovation mistakes that won’t give you a return on investment, try to focus on which aspects of the kitchen are most outdated or worn.
 And as tempting as it might be, consider selecting mid-range appliances rather than the expensive high-end options.

 An upgraded bathroom can certainly add value to a home, but it’s easy to get carried away and take the idea of luxury a little too far.
 Potential buyers could be scared off by bathroom remodel mistakes like over-personalized finishes and over-the-top whirlpool tubs that are hard to clean and hard for some people to climb into.
-Instead, consider a walk-in shower.
-According to a 2017 article in The Spruce, this style of shower is trending in every region of the country.
+Instead, consider a walk-in shower, which typically uses less floor space.

 Thanks to improved technology, more professionals have the opportunity to work from home, and some might consider creating a dedicated home office space to get the job done.
 If the new office was formerly a bedroom, this could be a costly mistake.

-Along with removing bedroom furniture, you will likely need to add wall outlets and phone jacks (up to $450), install new hardware (up to $1,500) and pay for extra electricity to support your computers and other electronics (up to $1,020), according to HomeAdvisor.
+Along with removing bedroom furniture, you will likely need to add wall outlets and phone jacks (up to $475) and install new hardware, which could bring the total cost up to $3,000, according to HomeAdvisor.
 If a prospective buyer would rather have the bedroom space, you spent a lot of money for nothing.

 Combining two small bedrooms to create a bigger room might seem like a good idea to a young couple with no children or to empty nesters whose children have left the house.
-But this is a bad move if you don’t plan on staying in that home forever, said Brian Davis, real estate investor and co-founder of renting resource SparkRental.
+But this is a bad move if you don’t plan on staying in that home forever, said Brian Davis, real estate investor and director of education of renting resource SparkRental.

 “Even small bedrooms add value to homes, as most families want children to have their own rooms but don’t mind if they’re on the small side,” he said.
-“In my experience, each bedroom can add about 15 percent to the value of a home.”
+“In my experience, each bedroom can add about 15% to the value of a home.”

 Instead of knocking down walls, try simple tricks to make your bedroom space look bigger, like lighter colors and modern, slim furniture.